tedca77/IME/README.md

 * **ExifTool** - this provides a very good report on all metadata on a file.
 # Limitations
 * IME is currently tested on Windows, Linux and MacOS, and it is believed to operate on all systems that support Java 8 or higher.
-* IME is currently only tested with JPEG / JPG files, although should be able to support other formats.
+* IME is currently set up to work with JPEG / JPG files, although should be able to support other formats.
 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.
-* IME has only been tested with UK national postcodes.
+* IME has only been tested with UK national postcodes, although should work with other countries.
 * IME support International character sets (i.e. UTF-8), but has currently only been tested on a small subset of languages (including Chinese).

 # References